LethalCompanyCommunity/ModdingWiki/docs/dev/apis/csync.md

 CSync is a utility library for conveniently syncing the values of some BepInEx `ConfigEntry` instances from host to clients.

+::: details History

-It was originally authored by [@Owen3H](https://github.com/Owen3H).
+CSync was originally authored by [@Owen3H](https://github.com/Owen3H).
 Sadly, Owen fell out of favour with the Lethal Company Modding discord and removed CSync from the Thunderstore.

 This led to the creation of a fork, under the [@lc-sigurd](https://github.com/lc-sigurd) organisation.
 As of